 While all interested women with a high school degree or equivalent are encouraged to apply, this program is intended to support women with a basic understanding of tech who are in the early stage of their career.
 The program also aims to support women from underrepresented communities in Chicago, especially those from the south and west sides.

-The Anita Borg Systers Pass-It-On (PIO) Awards honor Anita Borg’s desire to create a network of women technologists helping one another.
+The Systers Pass It On Awards honor Anita Borg’s desire to create a network of women technologists helping one another.
 The cash awards, funded by donations from the Systers Online Community and others, are intended as means for women established in technological fields to support women seeking their place in the fields of technology.
-The program is called “Pass-It-On” because it comes with the moral obligation to “pass on” the benefits gained from the award.
+The program is called “Pass It On” because it comes with the moral obligation to “pass on” the benefits gained from the award.

-Pass-it-on Award applications are open to any woman over 18 years old in or aspiring to be in the fields of computing.
-Awards are open to women in all countries and range from $500.00 to $1000.00 USD.
+Pass It On Awards applications are open to any woman over 18 years old in or aspiring to be in the fields of computing.
+Awards are open to women in all countries for up to $1,000.00 USD.
 Applications covering a wide variety of needs and projects are encouraged, such as: